OOF2510/simp-bot/README.md

 s!flirt - Flirts with the mentioned user

-s!frick - I think we all know what that does...

 s!github - Sends link to github page

 s!help - Sends a help embed